 Shopping Online: widely available internationally.

 Affordable Shoes in Paris - Bobbies

 Cute and affordable Bobbies is a gem for classic shoes and boots.
 And the gentlemen who helped me were a delight.
-They wanted to practice their English, I wanted to practice French and a fun Franglish conversation was had.
-And I tried on some very cute shoes.
-I didn’t need flats but if I did I would have bought the Beryl loafers or the Poppy flats.
-The prices were great between 130€ and 150€ for the ones I looked at.
-I was also very tempted by the sneakers – I loved the satin laces.
+They wanted to practice their English, I wanted to practice French and a fun “Franglish” conversation was had.
+I also tried on some very cute shoes.
+I didn’t need flats, but if I did, I would have bought the Beryl loafers or the Poppy flats.
+The prices were great—between 130€ and 150€ for the ones I looked at.
+I was also very tempted by the sneakers with their pretty satin laces.

 Online shopping: They ship worldwide – free over US$200 and offer free returns

 I hope this petit voyage to some affordable French clothing brands has been fun.
 I think the most important thing we can learn from French women is that we all deserve to feel good about ourselves.
 At its best any fashion is an extension of who we are.